electron/electron/docs/api/web-contents.md

 Changes the zoom level to the specified level.
 The original size is 0 and each increment above or below represents zooming 20% larger or smaller to default limits of 300% and 50% of original size, respectively.
+The formula for this is `scale := 1.2 ^ level`.

 #### `contents.getZoomLevel(callback)`